-105th Battery Concise History Booklet was updated in June to November 2022 to commemorate the continuation of the Battery's service to Australia, and to include in the revision the Tiger Battery's service in East Timor, Afghanistan, Iraq and on domestic operations..
+The 2005 version 1 of 105th Battery Concise History Booklet was updated in 2022 (Revision 2) and again (Revision 3) in 2023 to memorialise the Battery's continuous service to Australia, and to include the Tiger Battery's service in East Timor, Afghanistan, Iraq, on domestic operations in civil emergencies, and advanced operational training.

-The late Arthur Burke has done a remarkable job to capture the rich history of the Battery and it is the responsibility of 105th Battery - the Tiger Battery as current serving members to ensure that is updated further consistent with the ongoing service of the Battery.
+The late Arthur Burke has done a remarkable job to capture the rich history of the Battery in the 1^{st} edition, and it is the responsibility of 105^{th} Battery - the Tiger Battery as current serving members to ensure that is updated further consistent with the ongoing service of the 105^{th} , the Tiger Battery.